-Thinking back on how I came to be an oncologist at the BC Cancer Agency Vancouver Centre it could appear to be a linear course, but to me it always seemed unpredictable.
+Thinking back on how I came to be an oncologist at BC Cancer – Vancouver could appear to be a linear course, but to me it always seemed unpredictable.

 After a few formative years in Saskatoon, I grew up in B.C. and finished high school in Vancouver.
 I then travelled east to the vibrant city of Montreal where I attended McGill University.
 I completed a BSc in Biology with a Minor in the History and Philosophy of Science.
 Though I loved biology I never felt really at home in the rest of the sciences and I squeezed as many arts courses into my degree program as possible.